 Glycerites, tinctures, macerated oils, extracts of all kinds, emollients, silicones, esters, humectants, and so on can all be used here.
 Without a solubilizer, the emulsion is the only moisturizing product that can use water and oil-soluble ingredients together.

 Furthermore, combining water and oil makes a DIY facial lotion relatively lightweight.
 It’s an excellent choice for anyone who doesn’t need or doesn’t like heavy skin care products.
-However, there is a lot of scope to customize your emulsions, meaning you can make them as heavy or as light as you want.
+However, there is a lot of scope to customize your homemade moisturizers, meaning you can make them as heavy or as light as you want.

 This means that no matter your skin type, you can always tweak your homemade face cream recipes to suit your skin type.
-This is not always true with DIY gel moisturizers and anhydrous formulas (facial balms & crème).
+This is not always true with gel moisturizers and anhydrous formulas (facial balms & crème).

 What’s In This Face Cream Recipe?